colbyj/bride-of-frankensystem/docs/reference/question_types.rst

    watch it before continuing
 -  ``audio`` - Embed an HTML5 audio clip, optionally requiring the participant to listen to it before continuing
+-  ``group`` - Render a header followed by several sub-questions of any other type, optionally laid out side-by-side

 radiogrid
 ---------